Power Lunch

 Power Lunch is a television business news program on CNBC, airing between 2 p.m. and 3 p.m.
 Eastern Time.
-It is presented by Tyler Mathisen, Melissa Lee, and Kelly Evans.
+It is presented by Brian Sullivan and Kelly Evans.

 History

 Bill Griffeth anchored the program alone from 1996 to 2002.
 Caruso-Cabrera joined as Griffeth's original co-presenter from February 4, 2002 to December 5, 2003, before being replaced by Sue Herera, who debuted three days later.
 Caruso-Cabrera and Dennis Kneale appeared regularly in their respective analyst capacities until both became full co-presenters in 2009.
 Mathisen joined the program on December 14, 2009, after Griffeth's leave of absence began.

 Power Lunch originally aired for two hours (noon to 2 ET) until June 7, 2010, when it moved to 1 ET, with its run-time cut to 1 hour, making room for The Strategy Session at noon ET and the Fast Money Halftime Report at 12:30 ET.
 The show became a 2-hour program once again on February 9, 2015, with run-time then from 1-3 p.m.
 ET, replacing Street Signs (which aired its final edition three days prior).
 Sullivan and Amanda Drury, both of whom previously co-anchored Street Signs, joined the program the same day, along with current Fast Money and Options Action host Melissa Lee.
 They replaced Herera, who left three days earlier.
 Caruso-Cabrera rejoined the program for her third stint as co-presenter on January 19, 2016 after Amanda Drury's departure from CNBC U.S. (in the case of the latter, she rejoined CNBC Asia as a Sydney-based correspondent that July).
 On March 12, 2018, Sara Eisen (previously co-anchor of Worldwide Exchange and later co-anchor of Squawk on the Street, now co-anchor of Closing Bell) and Brian Sullivan swapped their respective anchor roles, with Eisen moving to Power Lunch and Sullivan moving to Worldwide Exchange.
 On November 30, 2018, Eisen and Kelly Evans swapped their respective anchor roles, with the former moving to Closing Bell and Evans moving to Power Lunch.
 On January 7, 2019 Power Lunch was halved in length due to the launch of a new program, The Exchange, presented by Kelly Evans.
 Consequently, Power Lunch is once again a 60-minute program, running between 2 pm and 3 pm ET.
+On December 23, 2024, Sullivan returned to Power Lunch as co-anchor to replace the departed Tyler Mathisen, who semi-retired from CNBC on December 20, 2024.

 On October 13, 2014, Power Lunch was launched in full 1080i high-definition as part of CNBC's network-wide switch to a full 16:9 letterbox format.